Terms of Business

 4.2.5 Fraudsters are also able to change emails from clients to us, and alter account details in the same way.
 On occasions we will ask you to verify your account details by telephone to avoid this risk.

-4.2.6 Our bank account details will not change during the course of this matter and if you receive what appears to be an email from us notifying you of a change, then you must not act on it as it will not have been sent by us.
+4.2.6 Our bank account details will not change during the course of a Matter and if you receive what appears to be an email from us notifying you of a change, then you must not act on it as it will not have been sent by us.
 Please telephone us immediately if you receive such an email.

 4.2.7 We do not accept any responsibility for monies transferred to an incorrect account.